Why The Beatles' 'Love You To' Is Their Most Underrated Song

 “Love You To” is one of George’s great experimentation with Indian classical music.
 It retains all the spirituality of traditional Eastern music but it differs from some Eastern philosophies.
 Some dharmic traditions emphasize the idea that earthly pleasure is bad or at least irrelevant to Enlightenment.
 On the other hand, “Love You To” has a much more carnal message: carpe diem.

-While some people find spiritual release through asceticism.
-George encourages listeners to indulge in life’s pleasures because life is short.
+While some people find spiritual release through asceticism, George encourages listeners to indulge in pleasures because life is short.
 The song even goes so far as to encourage lovemaking as a spiritual practice.
 The sitar backing only gives George’s lyrics more gravitas.

 ‘Love You To’ is overshadowed by ‘Tomorrow Never Knows’